jaso-public/cs764-sorter/README.md

 ### next()
 This method will return the next record from the buffer.
 If all records from the buffer have been returned, it will return a null pointer.

+## DeduplicaterProvider
+This provider only returns unique records from the given provider, eliminating duplicate records.
+It is utilized to remove duplicate records from the sorted records.

+### Class Constructor
+The class constructor sets the given provider to the class provider and stores the first record returned from the provider to compare to the next returned record for duplicate removal.

+### next()
+This method will return the next, unique record from the provider.
+If all unique records have been returned, it will return a null pointer.

 ## EmptyProvider
 This class is an empty provider that only returns null pointers via its next() method.
 It was created to by utilized by the Sorter when there are no more records to return.